-The Housing Authority of San Luis Obispo is a Section 8 and Public Housing Public Housing Agency in San Luis Obispo, California.
+Housing Authority of San Luis Obispo is a Public Housing Agency in San Luis Obispo, California that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 More information about Housing Authority of San Luis Obispo can be found on its website at http://www.haslo.org/.